Tearth/Proxima-b/README.md

 * quiescence search - prevents from horizon problem, calculates very deep nodes (only captures, promotions or checks)
 * Zobrist hashing - calculates unique number for the board

+# FICS
+Proxima b is playing on Free Internet Chess Server (FICS) as "[proximab(C)](http://ficsgames.org/cgi-bin/search.cgi?player=proximab&action=Statistics)".
+Feel free to play with him :) The most common setting for games is 15/0 (or 10/0).

 # Console commands
 | Name        	| Description   			|
 | ------------- | ------------------------- |